 Here we see that in Christ all things were created.
 Our Lord did not come into existence when He was born of the Virgin Mary.
 We know from John 1:3 that He was the agent of creation through whom God made heaven and earth.
 Jesus Christ was not the first “thing” created since “all things” were created by Him.
 Any teaching about Christ that is contrary to this is heresy.

 Other heresies attempt to divide God’s divinity between various emanations.
 Paul is telling the Colossians and us that all of God’s divine powers and attributes were not spread out among created beings, but completely dwelt in Christ alone.
-Think is superstitions about “knocking on wood” to bring luck.
+Think of superstitions about “knocking on wood” to bring luck.
 Think of people who worship the Moon or the Stars.
 Think of Astrology.
 All of that is bunk because all of the fullness of God dwells in Christ.

 All of the Redeemed are reconciled in Christ’s body of flesh by His death.
 All in Christ are reconciled to God through what Christ went through at the Cross.
 Why?
 It was so He could present us Holy and blameless and above reproach before Him.
 Have you worshiped Him yet?
 Have you thanked Him?
 In light of this my brethren, should our focus be on this life and all of its troubles or on Christ and what awaits us in eternity being reconciled to the Father through Him?
 We must live here now, but we should view all of what we do here as part of God’s work in us to conform us unto the image of our Lord.